Going solar – build your own solar panel

 By the time you’ve watched the Getting Started DIY Solar Panel Video and read this article, you’ll have answers to these questions and much, much more.

 Can you build your own solar panel?

 Yes.
 With basic tools and a step-by-step guide, homeowners can build a solar panel system using readily available parts and materials.
 Tens of thousands have already done it.
-And many thousands more, while perhaps less resourceful, have installed residential solar energy systems using companies like Verengo solar energy to realize the cost savings and peace of mind that come with having your own home solar energy system.
+And many thousands more, while perhaps less resourceful, have installed residential solar energy systems with the help of local solar installers to realize the cost savings and peace of mind that come with having your own home solar energy system.